teris-io/longpoll/README.md

 **Long-polling on a single subscription channel:**

-Handling of single-channel long-polling pubsub is done by the `longpoll.Sub` type:
+Handling of single-channel long polling pubsub is done by the `longpoll.Sub` type:

 ```go
 sub := longpoll.NewSub(time.Minute, func (id string) {